MotionSpell/substance-signals/doc/README.md

 * Inputs

-In the pipeline, input modules will be called two times on void ::process(Data data): onece at the beginning, and one when asked to exit on each input pin.
+In the pipeline, input modules will be called two times on void ::process(Data data): once at the beginning, and one when asked to exit on each input pin.
 Therefore the structure should be:
 ```
 void module::process(Data data) {
 	while (getInput(0)->tryPop(data)) {